White Snow: Production

-The concept of the film is based on a large-scale biopic set in the winter ski mountains of Russia and Estonia.
-The filmmakers presented a film about historical and legendary records in cross-country skiing, recorded in the history of sports by the Russian athlete Yelena Välbe.
-Since February 1997, at Granåsen Ski Centre in Trondheim, Norway, at the FIS Nordic World Ski Championships 1997, one of the most striking events in the history of Russia and the world of sports took place: a woman won gold in all five cross-country skiing competitions.
-Yelena Välbe was a simple resident of Magadan.
+The concept of the film is a biopic set in the winter ski mountains of Russia and Estonia.
+The filmmakers presented a film about records in cross-country skiing by the Russian athlete Yelena Välbe.
+Since February 1997, at Granåsen Ski Centre in Trondheim, Norway, at the FIS Nordic World Ski Championships 1997, a woman won gold in all five cross-country skiing competitions.

-However, the audience witnessed the preservation of sportsmanship and perseverance as the Russian skier gained recognition from Norway.
-The skier was the only woman to set such a sports record.
-The filmmakers have known Välbe since the 90s as a beacon of Russian pride.
-They bought White Snow for the screens, which, in their opinion, is part of the collective consciousness of Russia as a whole.
-According to director Nikolay Khomeriki, «I was hooked in this story that through the story of one strong man the story of the whole country is being told...».

-From the production of the film company EGO Production - White Snow is a reliable retelling of events, permission for which was given by Yelena Vyalbe herself.
-Today Yelena Välbe is the president of the All-Russian public organization "Russian Ski Racing Federation", head of the Russian Ski Sports Association, multiple world and Olympic champion.
-When White Snow was in production, Välbe provided support at all stages of filming, including script adjustments and even advice to actresses who played challenging roles in real-life skiing conditions.
+From the production of the film company EGO Production - White Snow is a retelling of events, permission for which was given by Vyalbe herself.
+Today Välbe is the president of the All-Russian public organization "Russian Ski Racing Federation", head of the Russian Ski Sports Association, multiple world and Olympic champion.
+When White Snow was in production, Välbe provided support at all stages of filming, including script adjustments and advice to actresses who played challenging roles in real-life skiing conditions.

-Especially for the filming of the film, Atomic and Fischer made skis of the 1997 design.

 Filming

 Principal photography began in 2020, the film was shot in the ski mountains of Magadan, Moscow, Russia and Tallinn, Pärnu, Estonia.

-A professional sports team of 26 people took part in the filming of the film in the town of Kirovsk, Murmansk Oblast - members of the Russian national skiing team, winners of the World Cup stages, winners of the World Ski Championships, champions and prize-winners of the Russian Championship, an international judge.

-The champion's granddaughter Yelena Välbe at the age of 8 played Angelina Välbe in the children's role.

 Release

 White Snow was the opening film of the 18th international festival "Window to Europe Film Festival".
 The event took place in December 2020 in the town of Vyborg.
 In total, the competition program included eleven full-length feature films.
 The film premiered in Russia on March 4, 2021, the Russian distributor is the film company "KaroRental".